OleHolmNielsen/Niflheim_system/docs/SLURM.rst

 .. _Sphinx: https://www.sphinx-doc.org/en/master/

-These pages constitute a HowTo_ guide for setting up a Slurm workload manager software installation based on RHEL_ 8 Linux and clones such as AlmaLinux_ and RockyLinux_
+These pages constitute a HowTo_ guide for setting up a Slurm workload manager software installation based on RHEL_ 8 Linux and clones such as AlmaLinux_ and RockyLinux_.
+It is strongly recommended to first read the official Slurm_documentation_ pages.

 Much of the information should be relevant on other Linux versions as well.
-These pages are **not** official documents from SchedMD_ but only a user's contribution to the Slurm community.
+The present pages are **not** official documents from SchedMD_ but only a user's contribution to the Slurm community.

 The information has been subdivided into sub-pages for separate Slurm topics: